Illirgway/go-xfmt/README.md

   don't add spaces between args et all
 * some errors mark (especially for errors related to the tail of `format`) of formatting fns may differ from such
   returned by original `fmt` format fns

+### Limitations

+Can't be used in Google App Engine' apps for now due to usage of `unsafe` package

 ## Comparison benchmarks